Azure-Samples/netappfiles-powershell-smb-script-sample/README.md

 # Troubleshoot

-If you encounter the below issue when running the PoweShell command
+If you encounter the below issue when running the PoweShell command:

 ```
 .\CreateANFVolume.ps1 : .\CreateANFVolume.ps1 cannot be loaded.
 The file .\CreateANFVolume.ps1 is not digitally signed.
 You cannot
 run this script on the current system.
 ```

-Run the following command
+Run the following command:
 Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy Bypass

 # References